jasoneppink/multicaptions/README.md

-# External Subtitles for Video Installations (extsub)
+# Multicaptions - External Captions for Media Installations

-External Subtitles for Video Installations (extsub) plays fullscreen video (up to full HD) while simultaneously processing and displaying subtitles in one or more selectable languages on a separate graphic LCD or VFD display.
+Multicaptions plays fullscreen video (up to full HD) while simultaneously processing and displaying subtitles in one or more selectable languages on a separate graphic LCD or VFD display.
 It is an affordable, easy-to-build, easy-to-maintain, open source project using completely off-the-shelf hardware. extsub is inspired by [Figaro System's Simultext](http://www.figaro-systems.com/simultextreg.html) (known as ["Met Titles"](http://www.nytimes.com/1995/10/02/arts/reinventing-supertitles-how-the-met-did-it.html?pagewanted=all) at the NYC Metropolitan Opera).

 ![Sample setup (English)](https://github.com/jasoneppink/extsub/blob/master/docs/sample.gif)